-2.2.2 New and revised IFRS Standards in issue but not yet effective
+2.2.2 IFRSs issued but not yet mandatorily effective

-At the date of authorization of these consolidated financial statements, the Group has not applied the following new and revised IFRS Standards that have been issued but are not yet effective:
+At the date of authorization of these consolidated financial statements, the group has not applied the following new and revised IFRS Standards that have been issued but are not yet effective:

-IFRS 17 Insurance Contracts The amendments defer the date of initial application of IFRS 17 (incorporating the amendments) to annual reporting periods beginning on or after 1 January 2023.
-IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or (amendments) Joint Venture The effective date of the amendments has yet to be set by the Board; however, earlier application of the amendments is permitted.
-Amendments to IAS 1 Classification of Liabilities as Current or Non-current The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.
-Amendments to IFRS 3 The amendments are effective for business combinations for which the Reference to the Conceptual date of acquisition is on or after the beginning of the first annual period Framework beginning on or after 1 January 2022.
-Early application is permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same or earlier.
-Amendments to IAS 16 Property, The amendments are effective for annual periods beginning on or after Plant and Equipment-Proceeds 1 January 2022, with early application Permitted before Intended Use Amendments to IAS 37 Onerous The amendments are effective for annual periods beginning on or after Contracts - Cost of Fulfilling a 1 January 2022, with early application permitted.
+IFRS 17 Insurance Contracts

+The amendments defer the date of initial application of IFRS 17 (incorporating the amendments) to annual reporting periods beginning on or after 1 January 2023.

+Amendments to IAS 1

+Classification of Liabilities as Current or Non-current

+The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.

+Amendments to IFRS 3

+Reference to the Conceptual

+Framework

+The amendments are effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022.

+Early application is permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same or ealier.

+before Intended Use

 Contract

-Contract

-Annual Improvements to IFRS

-Standards 2018-2020 Cycle
+Amendments to IAS 16 Property, The amendments are effective for annual periods beginning on or after 1 January 2022, with early application Permitted.

+Amendments to IAS 37 OnerousThe amendments are effective for annual periods beginning on or after 1 January 2022, with early application permitted.

-Amendments to IFRS 1 First-time Adoption of International Financial
+Annual Improvements to IFRS Amendments to IFRS 1 First-time Adoption of International Financial Standards 2018-2020 Cycle Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases, and